SalesforceAIResearch/FaithEval/README.md

 This is the codebase for [FaithEval: Can Your Language Model Stay Faithful to Context, Even If "The Moon is Made of Marshmallows"](TBD).

-✨ FaithEval is a new and comprehensive benchmark dedicated to evaluating contextual faithfulness in LLMs across three diverse tasks: unanswerable, inconsistent, and counterfactual contexts.
+✨ FaithEval is a new and comprehensive benchmark dedicated to evaluating contextual faithfulness in LLMs across three diverse tasks: unanswerable, inconsistent, and counterfactual contexts [[Huggingface Dataset](https://huggingface.co/collections/alvinming/faitheval-benchmark-66fdd8491456cd9c8698bb77)]

 <p align="center">
     <img src="./assets/perf_summary.png" width="80%"> <br>
   Performance summary on <b>FaithEval</b> Benchmark.
 Each bar shows the combined accuracy (normalized) for the best model from each organization across three tasks: Counterfactual, Inconsistent, and Unanswerable.
 </p>

+## Updates
+- Oct 3: A preview of FaithEval benchmark is available on HuggingFace.
+Evaluation scripts will be released soon.

 ## 🔍 About FaithEval
 Ensuring faithfulness to context in **large language models (LLMs)** and **retrieval-augmented generation (RAG)** systems is crucial for reliable deployment in real-world applications, as incorrect or unsupported information can erode user trust.
 Despite advancements on standard benchmarks, faithfulness hallucination—where models generate responses misaligned with the provided context—remains a significant challenge.
 In this work, we introduce FaithEval, a novel and comprehensive benchmark tailored to evaluate the faithfulness of LLMs in contextual scenarios across three diverse tasks: unanswerable, inconsistent, and counterfactual contexts.
 These tasks simulate real-world challenges where retrieval mechanisms may surface incomplete, contradictory, or fabricated information.
 FaithEval comprises 4.9K high-quality problems in total, validated through a rigorous four-stage context construction and validation framework, employing both LLM-based auto-evaluation and human validation.
 Our extensive study across a wide range of open-source and proprietary models reveals that even state-of-the-art models often struggle to remain faithful to the given context, and that larger models do not necessarily exhibit improved faithfulness.